 Professor Warwick Anderson

-As an historian of biology, medicine and public health, focusing on Australasia, the Pacific, Southeast Asia and the United States, Warwick is especially interested in ideas about race, human difference, and citizenship in the nineteenth and twentieth centuries.
+Warwick, ARC Laureate Fellow, holds an appointment as Professorial Research Fellow at the Department of History and the VELiM, both University of Sydney.
+He is affiliated with the Unit for History and Philosophy of Science at Sydney and is a Professorial Fellow of the Centre for Health and Society at the University of Melbourne, of which he was also the founding director.
+As a historian of biology, medicine and public health, focusing on Australasia, the Pacific, Southeast Asia and the United States, Warwick is especially interested in ideas about race, human difference and citizenship in the 19th and 20th centuries.
 Occasionally he writes programmatically on postcolonial science studies and, more generally, on science and globalization.